Key Takeaway

 Start Where You Are

-If you are new to exercise or returning after a long break, begin with walking and basic bodyweight movements.
-There is no need to jump into intense workouts right away.
+If you're new to exercise or returning after a long break, begin with walking and basic bodyweight movements.
+There's no need to jump into intense workouts right away.
 Even 20 to 30 minutes of daily walking provides real metabolic benefits during semaglutide treatment.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Add Resistance Training